billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager" src="images/image63.png" width="624.00" height="344.00" title="Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager">
     <br>
-  <figcaption>Image Caption: Checking for the httpOnly and isSecure flags with the advanced cookie manager</figcaption>
+  <figcaption>Image Caption: Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager</figcaption>
 </figure>
 </div>